Paulmicha/mini-engine.bashpad/README.txt

 Mini-engine
-(Here be dragons)
+(unstable)

+This project is a minimalist small Bash commands store and 'launch pad'.

-This is a legacy minimalist RAD Php application, which was designed exclusively to execute small batch processes.
+It's currently built on top of a legacy minimalist RAD Php app from scratch, which was originally designed for automating small repetitive tasks (such as data preparation for migrations).

-It still has its uses : namely to store & execute Bash commands (with tokens), on a configurable list of servers and environments.

-I've used it over the years for repetitive tasks surrounding various PHP projects.
-It was never meant to be Object-Oriented, and it can be seen as a "good" source of antipatterns - if there is such a thing, but it could be an interesting exercise to rebuild it in "modern" PHP, using things like Symfony 2 or Laravel for example.

-So basically, this is a "museum" of various Php snippets put together.
+It should be rebuild in modern PHP - for ex. using Symfony 2 components, but its current state can be seen as a museum of Php snippets put together (thus, here be dragons).

-WARNING : this is not meant to be publicly accessible over the web, it's supposed to be run on LAN, because it can connect to other servers through SSH in order to execute Bash commands.
+WARNING : this is probably full of massive security breaches, as it was never meant to be publicly accessible over the web.
+The reason is simply because it can connect to other servers through SSH in order to execute Bash commands, so I'd never run it 'outdoors'.
 That's why there's an access restriction by default in "index.php" based on IP address, which only allows IP address starting with "192.168".

 ---